We are sorry to hear you are having difficulties trading with the EU.

-As the IOSS scheme is an EU system, with use and access governed by EU law, businesses that opt to use IOSS will need to follow EU guidance, which also sets out what this means for Great Britain businesses and the requirement to appoint an EU-established fiscal representative.
+The Import One Stop Shop (IOSS) is an optional scheme and GB businesses that choose to register for IOSS can do so in any EU Member State.
+However, as the IOSS scheme is an EU system, with use and access governed by EU law, businesses that opt to use IOSS in the EU will need to follow EU guidance which sets out what this means for GB businesses and the requirement to appoint an EU-established fiscal representative.

-This is to see whether we can agree that the condition should not apply to the UK under the terms of the ‘Protocol on Administrative Cooperation and Combatting Fraud in the Field of Value Added Tax and on Mutual Assistance for the Recovery of Claims relating to Taxes in Duties’ included within the Trade and Cooperation Agreement.
+The UK continues to push the EU commission on the issue of fiscal representatives to agree that this condition should not apply to the UK under the terms of the ‘Protocol on Administrative Cooperation and Combatting Fraud in the Field of Value Added Tax and on Mutual Assistance for the Recovery of Claims relating to Taxes in Duties’ included within the Trade and Cooperation Agreement (TCA).

 Businesses that choose not to opt for IOSS will still be able to continue to export goods to the EU, with any import VAT due in the EU continuing to be collected at the time of import from the recipient of the goods.